GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-2/genesis-2.englishNatural.md

 And He-Who-Is God said, "No good for the human to be to himself alone; I will make to him a help, as his opposite."

-And He-Who-Is God formed from the soil every living-thing of the field, and every flyer of the skies; And brought to the human to see what he would call-out to it; And everything which the human would call-out to it, each living throat, that was its name.
+And He-Who-Is God formed from the soil every living-being of the field, and every flyer of the skies; And brought to the human to see what he would call-out to it; And everything which the human would call-out to it, each living throat, that was its name.

-And the human called-out names to every beast, and to flyer of the skies, and to every living-thing of the field, and to Human (Adam), no help was found as his opposite.
+And the human called-out names to every beast, and to flyer of the skies, and to every living-being of the field, and to Human (Adam), no help was found as his opposite.

 And He-Who-Is God caused a deep-trance to fall over the human, and he slept; and he took one from his sides, and closed up flesh under it.